osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

     - **no latency**: Use value zero as no latency contribution was specified or computed from the model.
     - **specified**: Use the specified latency property value.
+    - **response time**: The response time of the component, if specified.
     - **processing time**: The processing related latency contribution of a component based on compute execution time and deadline.
     - **transmission time**: Latency contribution for a connection.
 Uses on